Celtic Music in Spain: Unveiling Celtic Connections

 Characteristics of Northwest Iberian Folk Music

-Northwest Iberian folk music, particularly from Galicia and Asturias, features melodies and rhythms that tell a captivating story.
-The combination of melodic appeal with rhythmical complexity is what makes this music stand out.
+Folk music from the northwest, mainly Galicia and Asturias, has tunes and beats that tell a good story.
+The mix of nice songs with complex beats makes this music stand out.

 Fusion With Other Music Genres